pnsrc/TrustTunnelClient/README.md

 cmake --build . --target setup_wizard
 ```

-For more information, refer to the [client's README](./standalone/README.md) file.
+For more information, refer to the [client's README](./trusttunnel/README.md) file.

 ---

-## Quick Start the Standalone VPN Client
+## Quick Start the TrustTunnel VPN Client

 To quickly configure and launch the VPN client, follow these steps: